Published on Brock University (http://www.brocku.ca)

 Students and faculty meet regularly to discuss readings and pressing issues in social and personality psychology.
 Students are given multiple opportunities to present their research ideas and gain feedback from their peers and faculty members.

 We represent a broad group of researchers who share some overlapping interests.
-Our studies make use of diverse methods: observational, self-report (questionnaires and interviews, in labs and via the internet), experimental, and psychophysiological (ECG, blood pressure, cardiac impedance).
-Most projects are funded through agencies such as SSHRC.
+Our studies make use of diverse methods and technologies: observational methods, self-report questionnaires and interviews (in labs and via the internet), experimental procedures, eye-tracking technology, etc. Most projects are funded through agencies such as SSHRC, NSERC, and CFI.
 Students are encouraged to collaborate with multiple members of faculty to develop and strengthen their research experience.

 Key Research Questions Include Investigation of: